amcones/TaskTimer/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-You can download the dmg for arm64 MacOS machines directly at the releases page, or clone this repository for developing.
+You can download the dmg for arm macOS machines directly at the releases page, or clone this repository for developing.

-**THIS RELEASE VERSION USES ABSOLUTE PATH FOR DATABASE, WHICH WILL NOT WORK ON YOUR MACHINE!**

 ### Prerequisites